Kishanp929/micro_project/README.md

-#EE 309 This is an Pipelined Architecture, Implemented in the course Microprocessor.
+#EE 309 This is an Pipelined Architecture of IITB RISC with Defined ISA, Implemented in the course Microprocessor.